Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 ### Comments

 One-line comments `//` are preferred to multiline `/**/` comments.
+There should be one space between the comment marker and the comment text.

 Comments should be used to document **why** something is happening and not what is happening and should be used to explain situations that are not trivial.

 If you need to use a comment to explain what a variable does - then it's likely that you haven't used a descriptive enough name for it.
+If there is a comment to explain a section of code in a method, consider moving that section of code to a well named private method instead.

 For writing inline documentation use [AppleDoc](http://gentlebytes.com/appledoc/).